adonald/Pantone-CMYK-RGB-Hex/README.md

 Conversion table for Pantone PMS to CMYK, RGB, and Hex values.

 The index.html file is completely self contained.
-Just drop it onto a server and it will work, all the CSS is either in the head, or inline.
+Just drop it onto a server and it will work, all the CSS is either in the styles.css file, or inline.
 I know inline css is "A Bad Thing", but it was far simpler to add the bottom border colour inline for each colour.

 The .json file is an array of all the Pantone colours, including the PMS code, CMYK values, RGB values, and Hexadecimal values.